tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/README.md

 run query q1a()
 ```

+Think the matched node as a table with column (a).
 You can group by on the matched node table, just as you group by a table and aggregate in SQL.

 Copy [q1b.gsql](./script/q1b.gsql) to your container.